zrythm/zrythm/CONTRIBUTING.md

 `--with-***`.
 See `./configure --help`

 # BUILDING
-The project uses autoconf and a custom Makefile.in, so the steps are
+The project uses meson, so the steps are

-    ./autogen.sh
-    ./configure
-    make -j4
+    meson _build
+    ninja -C _build
-    sudo make install # optional
+    meson install -C _build # optional

-`make -jN`, where N is the number of cores you want to use. the higher the number the faster it will build

 Once the program is built, it will need to be installed the first time before it can run (to install the GSettings)

-Alternatively if you don't want to install anything on your system you can run `glib-compile-schemas data/` and then run zrythm using `GSETTINGS_SCHEMA_DIR=data ./build/zrythm`.
-The built program will be at `build/zrythm` by default
+Alternatively if you don't want to install anything on your system you can run `glib-compile-schemas data/` and then run zrythm using `GSETTINGS_SCHEMA_DIR=data ./_build/src/zrythm`.
+The built program will be at `_build/src/zrythm` by default

 # DEBUGGING
-  Use `gdb build/debug/zrythm`
+  Use `gdb _build/src/zrythm`

-  Can also do `G_DEBUG=fatal_warnings,signals,actions G_ENABLE_DIAGNOSTIC=1 gdb build/debug/zrythm`.
+  Can also do `G_DEBUG=fatal_warnings,signals,actions G_ENABLE_DIAGNOSTIC=1 gdb _build/src/zrythm`.
 G_DEBUG will trigger break points at GTK warning messages and  G_ENABLE_DIAGNOSTIC is used to break at deprecation  warnings for GTK+3 (must all be fixed before porting to GTK+4).

 # PACKAGING
   See the [README](git-packaging-hooks/README.md) in git-packaging-hooks and the `packaging` branch